 (3) Incorporation into the soil by means of the mixing of manure with the surface soil using standard agricultural practices, such as tillage.

-(ZZ) Manure management plan (MMP) means a written plan that adheres to the terms in paragraph (A)(1) of rule 901:10-2-07 of the Administrative Code.
+(YY) Manure management plan (MMP) means a written plan that adheres to the terms in paragraph (A)(1) of rule 901:10-2-07 of the Administrative Code.

-(AAA) Manure residuals means settled manure solids combined with varying amounts of water and dissolved materials that remain after some form of treatment.
+(ZZ) Manure residuals means settled manure solids combined with varying amounts of water and dissolved materials that remain after some form of treatment.

-(BBB) Manure spill means any unexpected, unintended, abnormal or unapproved dumping, leakage, drainage, seepage, discharge, release or other loss of manure.
+(AAA) Manure spill means any unexpected, unintended, abnormal or unapproved dumping, leakage, drainage, seepage, discharge, release or other loss of manure.
 The term does not include releases to impermeable surfaces when the substance does not migrate off the surface or penetrate the surface and enter the soil.

 (CCC) Manure storage or treatment facility means any excavated, diked or walled structure or combination of structures designed for the biological stabilization, holding or storage of manure.
-These facilities include manure storage ponds, manure treatment lagoons, fabricated structures, lagoons, manure storage sheds, stockpiles, under house or pit storages, and composting areas.
+These facilities include manure storage ponds, manure treatment lagoons, fabricated structures, lagoons, manure storage sheds, under house or pit storages, and composting areas.

 (DDD) Manure storage pond means a type of manure storage or treatment facility consisting of an earthen impoundment made by constructing an embankment and/or excavating a pit, the purpose of which is to store or settle manure.
 A manure storage pond contains liquid manure.